 Create a social area.
 Does your office provide an area for employees to socialize?
 If not, you should really consider it!
 Create a designated space that employees can retreat to when they need to blow off some steam or want to connect with their peers.
 Provide comfortable seating and make sure the area you choose won’t disrupt other employees.

 Connect departments.
-Many employees that work in small departments might naturally feel isolated.
+Many employees who work in small departments might naturally feel isolated.
 It’s hard for them to get to know other employees when they never see or work with them.
 Be sure to connect departments as often as possible.
 Invite different departments to potlucks and other social events.
 And always be sure to introduce employees to other departments.

 Social interaction is great for employee wellbeing and business.
 With a little bit of effort, social connections can easily be formed and employees can feel happier in no time.
 If you think loneliness is an issue at your office, speak up and try out some of the above tips!
 Just remember to set clear behavior expectations so that work relationships don’t become distracting or unhealthy.